mr4tt/zotbot/README.md

 - [The Third Wave (experiment)](https://en.wikipedia.org/w/index.php?title=The_Third_Wave_(experiment)&oldid=1149144794) - The Third Wave was an experimental social movement created by California high school history teacher Ron Jones in 1967 to explain how the German population could have accepted the actions of the Nazi regime during the rise of the Third Reich and the Second World War.While Jones taught his students about Nazi Germany during his senior level Contempor...

 - [Winchester Mystery House](https://en.wikipedia.org/w/index.php?title=Winchester_Mystery_House&oldid=1146131249) - The Winchester Mystery House is a mansion in San Jose, California, that was once the personal residence of Sarah Winchester, the widow of firearms magnate William Wirt Winchester.
 The house became a tourist attraction nine months after Winchester's death in 1922.
 The Victorian and Gothic style mansion is renowned for its size and its architectural c...

-- [Portuguese man o' war](https://en.wikipedia.org/w/index.php?title=Portuguese_man_o%27_war&oldid=1149349729) - The Portuguese man o' war (Physalia physalis), also known as the man-of-war, is a marine hydrozoan found in the Atlantic Ocean and the Indian Ocean.
-It is considered to be the same species as the Pacific man o' war or blue bottle, which is found mainly in the Pacific Ocean.
-The Portuguese man o' war is the only species in the genus Physalia, which i...

 # misc
 - [Bubble Tea: A Breakdown](https://taiwandatastories.com/bubble-tea-guide/)